JoseMachado-CE/CineShow/README.md

 * **Test**
 I have tested the modal on various devices and browsers.
-The modal was very successfull taking the customer to where I wanted.
+The modal was very successfull taking the user to where I wanted.

 * **Result**
 The modal opened where and when it was supposed to happen.